tom-collings/parallel/README.md

 ./gradlew test -x classes -x testClasses --tests com.example.parallel.service.EvenServiceTest
 ```

-Things I don't like yet:
-- starting a gradle daemon is expensive
-- running the gradle wrapper is expensive

 Things still to do:
 - write a script to create the kubernetes jobs